-One of the more complex gamebook series because of its multi-player and character class mechanics, the Blood Sword books take place in the world of Legend, a fantasy world created by authors Oliver Johnson and Dave Morris for their Dragon Warriors role playing game.
 What’s memorable about Blood Sword, and the world of Legend in extension, are the many historical parallels within the stories.
 Legend is a medieval realm embattled by the conflict between crusaders of the “True Faith” and the Ta’ashim people.
-The overarching quest of Blood Sword is also to reassemble the eponymous sword before Judgment day.
-These elements make Blood Sword one of the more matured gamebook series ever written.
-It’s a great stepping stone for young readers moving onto heavier literature.
+The overarching quest of Blood Sword is also to reassemble the eponymous holy sword before Judgment Day.

-With Johnson and Morris also having written six books to explain the gameplay and lore of Dragon Warriors, Legend is a world perfect for open-world video game adaptation.
-Under the right hands, a Blood Sword game could even surpasses Bethesda’s Skyrim in intricacy and lore.
-In fact, Bethesda is probably the most ideal developer for a video game series based on the Blood Sword series; they have long since proven themselves masters in the genre of medieval fantasy.
-Under their hands, I’m confident the troubled realm of Legend would be both magnificent and unforgettable.
+With Johnson and Morris also having written six books to extensively explain the gameplay and lore of Dragon Warriors, Legend itself is a world perfect for open-world video game adaptation too.
+Under the right hands, a virtual Legend could potentially surpass Bethesda’s Skyrim in terms of intricacy and lore?

 4. Lone Wolf

-Personally, it puzzles me as to why a Lone Wolf open-world game has not already been made.
-There had been various video game adaptions over the years, including one as recent as 2013, yet none of these offer true open-world gameplay that does justice to the possibilities of Magnamund.
-Perhaps it’s due to copyright and financial issues.
-Or maybe Dever and his associates were keener on getting the last three unpublished titles out in print first.
-Whatever the reason, I’m keeping fingers crossed that it wouldn’t be that many more years before we finally see a game permitting free exploration of Magnamund.
-This is one fantasy realm I’ve been waiting for a long time to discover at leisure.
+Whichever the case, I’m keeping fingers crossed that it wouldn’t be that many more years before we finally see a game permitting true free exploration of Magnamund.
+This is one fantasy realm I’ve truly been waiting for a long time to discover at leisure.
 I am also confident that if such an adaptation is ever made, it would be nothing short of dazzling.